 There are a wealth of treatment options available for those fresh to the journey of recovery.
-But considering first, what your treatment needs truly are, can help you pay for rehab just once, and not twice.
+But use your needs, and past experience, first and foremost, as your guide to what treatment will work best.

 Detox, Rehab, Or Both?